keboola/developers-docs/extend/generic-extractor/registration.md

 }
 {% endhighlight %}

-You can create as many `template.json` files as you wish.
+Create as many `template.json` files as you wish.
 However, all of them need to share the same `api.json` configuration.
 When you want to register your component, attach the `api.json` and all `template.json` files.